Loresina/RssReader/README.md

 ### How you can use it

-<code>You can follow the link and try to use [https://frontend-bootcamp-project-11-five.vercel.app/](Rss Reader)
+<code>You can follow the link and try to use [Rss Reader](https://frontend-bootcamp-project-11-five.vercel.app/)
 </code>

 ### Installation